-The top priority for our scientific validation efforts, largely centered in Dr. Neil Cashman's laboratory at UBC, is currently the Company's ALS portfolio.
-This portfolio includes antibodies targeting misfolded forms of TDP-43, receptor of activated protein C kinase 1 ("RACK1"), and superoxide dismutase 1 ("SOD1").
+The ALS portfolio includes antibodies targeting misfolded forms of TDP-43 and receptor of activated protein C kinase 1 ("RACK1").
 Based on the binding profile and activity of selected antibodies/intrabodies against misfolded TDP-43, we have declared PMN267 as our lead candidate for the treatment of ALS.
 The evidence to date supports potential use of PMN267 both as an intrabody or as a conventional antibody acting inside neurons as well as outside neurons to stop the cell-to-cell propagation of toxic TDP-43 aggregates.
 PMN267 is currently being humanized in a human IgG1 framework for future clinical testing.
+In addition to pursuing development of PMN267, we are exploring the scientific interaction between the various targets, and our goal is to identify and develop a portfolio of complementary therapies that alone and/or together may play a significant role in effectively treating disease.